ShoshBeer/talking-circles/README.md

 ## How to Play

+In essence, a round is one person getting the other player(s) to say a specific word.
 A game can consist of any number of rounds.
-Players can take turns giving clues each round, after a certain number of rounds, or after a certain amount of time. <br>
+Players may wish to take turns giving clues each round or switch roles after a certain number of rounds. <br>

 One round is played like this: